ethereum-alarm-clock/ethereum-alarm-clock/docs/request_tracker.rst

 The :class:`RequestTracker` contract is a simple database contract that exposes an API suitable for querying for scheduled transaction requests.
-This database is *permissionless* in so much as it partitiions transaction requests by the address that reported them.
+This database is *permissionless* in so much as it partitions transaction requests by the address that reported them.
 This means that *anyone* can deploy a new request scheduler that conforms to whatever specific rules they may need for their use case and configure it to report any requests it schedules with this tracker